reTHINK-project/specs/runtime/readme.md

 Runtime Architecture
 --------------------

-The main Hyperty Runtime architecture is comprised by different types of components that, for security reasons, are executed in isolated sandboxes.
-Thus, components downloaded from a specific Service Provider (e.g. Service Provider 1) are executed in sandboxes that are different from the sandboxes used to execute components downloaded from another service provider (e.g. Service Provider 2).
-In addition, for the same Service Provider, and also for security reasons, protocol stubs and Hyperties are isolated from each other and executed in different sandboxes.
-Communication between components running in different sandboxes is only possible through messages exchanged through a Message Bus functionality provided by the Core Sandbox.
-On the other hand, the Protocol Stub provides the bridge for the Hyperty Runtime to communicate with associated Service Provider.
+The Hyperty Runtime provides all required functionalities to securely manage the life-cycle of Hyperties, only consuming back-end support services when strictly required.

+The Hyperty Runtime was designed to support the execution of multiple untrusted software components, namely Applications, Hyperties, ProtoStubs, and Hyperty Core Runtime components.
+Therefore, to provide for the overall system security, it is necessary to ensure that different components execute in isolation from each other and to restrict their communication path to take place through secure channels.

+To enforce isolation, the Hyperty Runtime implements a sandboxing mechanism which confines components downloaded from different service providers to independent sandboxes.
+Applications and Hyperties may or may not run within the same sandbox depending on their trust level.
+If they are downloaded from the same Service Provider, it is assumed that they trust each other and that they can share the same sandbox.
+Otherwise, Hyperties and Application run in different sandboxes.
+On the other hand, Protocol Stubs and Hyperties live in separate sandboxes even if they are distributed by the same Service Provider.
+To preserve compatibility with existing device native runtimes, Hyperty Core Runtime components are downloaded from the Hyperty Runtime Service Provider and executed in a sandbox named Core Sandbox.
+The Core Sandbox is responsible for the deployment, execution, and supervision of components downloaded from Service Providers.

+Communication between components residing in different sandboxes is possible only through messages exchanged via the Message Bus component located in the Core Sandbox.
+To communicate with a Service Provider, a Hyperty must first send a message to the Protocol Stub associated with that Service Provider; the Protocol Stub plays the role of a bridge between the Hyperty Runtime and the Service Provider.
+If Hyperty and Application share the same sandbox, they can communicate directly through a local API, otherwise they have to exchange messages through the Message Bus.

 For example, in Figure below, protostub1 is the only way that Hyperty instances have to communicate with Service Provider 1.
 In general, in the Core Sandbox, all required functionalities to support the deployment, execution and maintenance of components downloaded from service providers, are executed.
 Core components are, ideally, natively part of the device runtime.
 However, to support existing platforms including Browsers and Mobile Operating Systems, to minimise the need to install new applications, the existing device native runtime functionalities (e.g. JavaScript engine) are distinguished from the Hyperty Core Runtime functionalities.
 In such situations, the Hyperty Core Runtime components are downloaded from the Hyperty Runtime Service Provider and are executed in an isolated core sandbox.

 ![High Level Runtime Architecture with trusted Hyperties](Runtime_Architecture_high_level.png)